Tony Thornton

-Tony Thornton (November 8, 1959 – September 10, 2009) was an American professional boxer who died of a motorcycle accident.
+Tony Thornton (November 8, 1959 – September 10, 2009), nicknamed "The Punching Postman" was an American professional boxer who fought for the World Super Middleweight title 3 times.
+He died in a motorcycle accident, aged 49.

 Professional career

-During his career as a professional boxer, Tony fought three times for the world Super Middleweight Championship.
+During his career as a professional boxer, Tony fought in the Middleweight and Super Middleweight divisions and fought three times for the World Super Middleweight Championship.

 Personal life

 Tony attended West Chester University of Pennsylvania.
 Thornton was also a Postal Mail Carrier, working for 25 years at Bellmawr Post Office where he became supervisor.